didalgolab/scrabbletypegame/README.md

 This will produce a runnable JAR in `target/`.

-The built JAR includes the dictionary and lexicon files, so no additional data files are needed to run the game.
+The built JAR bundles all the images along with the dictionary and lexicon files, so no additional data files are needed to run the game.

 Regards,
 Greg Kraft